fckyou-hue/fckyou-hue.github.io/README.md

 # Picture
 ![image](https://media.discordapp.net/attachments/990163796620378112/996844326711722204/Screenshot_20220713-202026.png)

-# How ro get then all?
+# How to get then all?

 dm theStyMen.#2008